 Standard-Definition Footage has a resolution of 720×480 pixels or 720×576 pixels.

-Society of Motion Picture and Television Engineers, a group of standards to define common media production signals.
+Society of Motion Picture and Television Engineers is a group of standards defining common media production signals.

 Solid State Drive (SSD)